 For the short-term, you get a solid set of features.
 The “Best Way Today” function makes it easy to find the best route each day before heading out to your commute.
 You can also use an alert system to access Twitter feeds from every transit agency, to make sure you have the latest news.

 For frequent subway travelers, this app provides information you’re not likely to find anywhere else.
 One good example of this is the service rating score system.
 Since one subway line problem can cause a ripple effect, you can look at the service rating to see the overall “health” of the subway system at the moment.
 Another benefit is having a crowdsourced Twitter feed at your disposal.
 If you’re seeing a lot of gripes that day, you may want to consider an alternate transportation option.

 Transit apps make it easier than ever for you to navigate for business or pleasure during your time in NYC.
 Now with getting to and from home figured out, perhaps you also need a “move-in ready” apartment for your arrival in NYC.
 Blueground offers turnkey apartments through Manhattan, Queens, and Brooklyn that can be rented from a month to over a year.
+For those relying heavily on the subway for their commute, you can rest assured that 88% of Blueground’s homes are found within a two-block walk of a subway station.
 Benefits that relocated individuals enjoy include:

 Be sure to use as many smartphone apps as possible for your traveling and renting convenience.
 Blueground already makes it possible to get short-term, fully furnished rentals in several major U.S. cities, New York City included.
 Have fun exploring New York as your new or temporary home with the help of tech by your side.